Expert Advice On Improving Your Home

 Verify Proper Licensing and Insurance

-Confirm that any companies you're considering are properly licensed, bonded, and insured, with both workers compensation and general liability policies.
-This protects you from liability for possible injuries and accidents.
+Make sure that any businesses you're considering are properly certified, bonded, and insured, holding both workers compensation and general liability coverage.
+This shields you from liability for possible injuries and accidents.
 Ask potential providers for current licensing and insurance papers.

 Choose Reputable Brands